2ndQuadrant/pglogical/README.md

 Then run `make USE_PGXS=1` to compile, and `make USE_PGXS=1 install` to install.
 You might need to use `sudo` for the install step.

+You also have to initialize the subprojects.

 e.g. for a typical Fedora or RHEL 7 install, assuming you're using the [yum.postgresql.org](http://yum.postgresql.org) packages for PostgreSQL:

     sudo dnf install postgresql95-devel
+    git submodule update --init
     PATH=/usr/pgsql-9.5/bin:$PATH make USE_PGXS=1 clean all
     sudo PATH=/usr/pgsql-9.5/bin:$PATH make USE_PGXS=1 install

 ## Usage